uttam1301/Avengers/README.md

 I've created this app just for learn and practice android development and its tools.

-if you are interested in helping me and have some ideas on android development feel free to make a pull request.
+If you are interested in helping me or have some ideas on android development feel free to make a pull request.